S. S. Badrinath

-Sengamedu Srinivasa Badrinath (born 24 February 1940) is the Indian founder and chairman emeritus of Sankara Nethralaya, Chennai, one of India's largest charitable eye hospitals.
-He is an elected fellow of the National Academy of Medical Sciences.
-He received the Padma Bhushan, third-highest civilian award in the Republic of India in 1996.
-He also received many other awards, including Padma Shri and Dr. B. C. Roy Award.
+Sengamedu Srinivasa Badrinath (24 February 1940 – 21 November 2023) was an Indian ophthalmologist who was the founder and chairman emeritus of Sankara Nethralaya, one of India's largest charitable eye hospitals.
+He was an elected fellow of the National Academy of Medical Sciences.
+Badrinath received the Padma Bhushan, the third-highest civilian award in India, in 1996.
+He was also a recipient of several other honours, including the Padma Shri and the Dr. B. C. Roy Award.

 Early life

 Sengamedu Srinivasa Badrinath was born in Triplicane, a suburb of Chennai, India.
 His father, S. V. Srinivasa Rao, an engineer, was employed in the Madras Government Service.
 His mother, Lakshmi Devi, was the daughter of an advocate from Nerur, Tamil Nadu.
-He lost both his parents while still in his teens and completed his medical studies from the insurance money obtained following the demise of his father.
+Both of his parents died while he was still in his teens, and he completed his medical studies with the insurance money obtained following the death of his father.
 Beginning his education late at age 7 due to a childhood illness, Badrinath studied at PS High School, Mylapore, and Sri Ramakrishna Mission High School, Chennai.
 He completed his collegiate studies at Loyola College between 1955 and 1957.

 Medical career

-Badrinath graduated from the Madras Medical College, Madras, in 1963.
+Badrinath graduated from the Madras Medical College, Chennai, in 1963.
 He did his internship and a year of internal medicine residency at the Glasslands Hospital, New York.
-Following the study of Basic Sciences in Ophthalmology at the New York University medical school, he did his residency in Ophthalmology at the Brooklyn Eye and Ear Infirmary, New York, and a fellowship with Charles Schepens at the Retina Service of the Massachusetts Eye and Ear Infirmary, Boston, Massachusetts.
-He became a Fellow of the Royal College of Surgeons of Canada in 1969 and Diplomate of the American Board of Ophthalmology in 1970.
-He returned to India in 1970 and from 1970, for a period of six years, he worked at the Voluntary Health Services, Chennai as a consultant.
+Following his studies of Basic Sciences in Ophthalmology at the New York University Medical School, he did his residency in Ophthalmology at the Brooklyn Eye and Ear Infirmary, New York, and a fellowship with Charles Schepens at the Retina Service of the Massachusetts Eye and Ear Infirmary, Boston, Massachusetts.
+He became a fellow of the Royal College of Surgeons of Canada in 1969 and diplomate of the American Board of Ophthalmology in 1970.
+He returned to India in 1970, and for a period of six years worked at the Voluntary Health Services in Chennai as a consultant.
 He set up a private practice in ophthalmology and vitreoretinal surgery at the H.M.
 Hospital (1970 to 1972) and Vijaya Hospital, Chennai (1973 to 1978).
-He has over 60 peer reviewed publications.
+He had over 60 peer reviewed publications.